meetrajesh/letterpress/README.md

    submit a pull request using github from your master branch to my master branch.

-1. Please try to adhere to the coding style already found inside the project.
+1. Please try to adhere to the coding style already found inside the project before you submit your pull request.